-NBA Rumors: Former MVP Derrick Rose Drawing Intrigue From The Washington Wizards, Says ESPN
+NBA Rumors: Former MVP Derrick Rose Drawing Intrigue From The Washington Wizards, Says ‘ESPN’

 — NBA on ESPN (@ESPNNBA) February 10, 2018

 ESPN is reporting that the Washington Wizards are looking into signing Derrick Rose.
-The Wizards present a significant advantage over every team which are vying for in the running for Rose.
+The Wizards present a significant advantage over every team in the running for Rose.

 The Wizards can offer Rose what the Timberwolves cannot — an opportunity to start.